Best Travel Pants for Women 2020

 What’s the best fabric for travel pants?

 There’s a number of factors to consider when choosing the best travel pants.
 What’s the weather like where you’re traveling?
 In warmer weather, medium weight linen is a fantastic go-to fabric, while wool is an option to consider for cooler climates.
-Keep in mind that when it comes to natural fabrics, the higher quality, the better to drape well and resist wrinkling.
+Keep in mind that when it comes to natural fabrics, the higher quality, the better, so that they drape well and resist wrinkling.

 If quick drying or stretch is your number one priority, a synthetic blend is probably your best bet (but don’t underestimate the comfort of wide leg pants!).
 Synthetic fabrics don’t always breathe as well as natural fabrics, but you’ll often get more bang for your buck, so they’re great travel pants if you’re on a budget.